Snowiiii/Pumpkin/docs/about/introduction.md

 - **Performance**: Leveraging multi-threading for maximum speed and efficiency.
 - **Compatibility**: Supports the latest Minecraft server version and adheres to vanilla game mechanics.
 - **Security**: Prioritizes security by preventing known exploits.
-- **Flexibility**: Highly configurable with the ability to disable unnecessary features.
+- **Flexibility**: Highly configurable, with the ability to disable unnecessary features.
 - **Extensibility**: Provides a foundation for plugin development.

 ## What Pumpkin will not